cmuparlay/parlayhash/proofs/README.md

 # ParlayHash - proof of strong linearizability via meta-configuration tracking

-This directory contains the TLA+ implementation of ParlayHash, and a [TLAPS](https://proofs.tlapl.us/doc/web/content/Home.html) (TLA+ Proof System) proof of its strong linearizability.
+This directory contains the TLA+ implementation of ParlayHash (without more advanced features like table growing or epoch-based reclamation), and a [TLAPS](https://proofs.tlapl.us/doc/web/content/Home.html) (TLA+ Proof System) proof of its strong linearizability.
 The proof approach begins by defining and proving an inductive invariant